TickerSparkInvestor Intelligence

 How can you invest in Automattic (WordPress parent)?

-For retail investors, the first option is to wait for an IPO.
-If Automattic ever files and goes public, you’d typically buy shares through a brokerage once trading begins, though getting IPO allocations directly is usually limited and not guaranteed.
+For most retail investors, the first option is to wait for an IPO.
+If Automattic ever files and lists, you would typically buy shares through a brokerage once trading begins, or try to participate in the offering through a broker that allocates IPO shares.
+Right now, that path does not exist because the company is still private.

-A third option is private secondary markets, where accredited investors may sometimes buy or sell private-company shares subject to restrictions and approvals.
-That is not a retail-access solution for most people, and it is not a guaranteed way to get Automattic exposure.
+A third route is private secondary markets, where accredited investors may sometimes buy shares from existing holders subject to company approval and platform rules.
+That is not a retail-friendly, guaranteed-access path, and it is generally limited to accredited investors only.

 Closest publicly-traded alternatives